BeztinChin/BeztinChin.github.io/_posts/2018-7-27-Exception.md

 ---
-title: Exception in python
+title: Exception in python.
 excerpt：here will introduce some Exception in python and show how to caught and raise it.
 ---

-{% include header.html %} ##Exception in python
+{% include header.html %}
+##Exception in python

 ##common exception in python: